 First, GDPR stands for General Data Protection Regulation and is a law from the European Union (EU).
 So without all the legal-speak, it is a regulation to force businesses to handle personal data in a prescribed manner.
 And it apparently affects businesses globally, even if they are not in the EU.
 Since all that is needed is someone from the EU is to join your mailing list, etc.

 I am not a lawyer, nor do I play one on TV.
 You as the individual website owner must research and address the issues at hand.
-And this article as well as the video do not replace the need for legal advice or services.
+And this article, as well as the video, does not replace the need for legal advice or services.

 PLEASE NOTE: I no longer answer questions like WordPress GDPR Compliance on Quora.
 There are no checks and balances in place for the rampant censorship by some moderators.
 And to make matters worse, inquiries about the anonymous censorship that goes on there have yet to see any reply.
 Since that is the case, I will continue to help others, I just won’t be wasting my time on that website.
 So Say Goodbye Quora!